KCL-BMEIS/OOP/projects/DNA_shotgun_sequencing/assignment.md

 ### Detecting overlap

 The overlap between two fragments is computed by shifting one fragment relative to the other, and finding the offset that provides the longest run of identical bases between the two fragments without mismatch.
-Briefly, the process consists of (also illustrated in the figure below):
+The process can be conceptualised as outlined below, and illustrated in the figure below:

 1. set the longer fragment as the reference, and set the offset of the shorter fragment to its lowest possible value (single character overlap on the left of the reference).
 2. check whether all bases in the overlap match between fragments; if they do, then if this is largest overlap observed so far, record the size of the overlap and its corresponding offset.